Mubarokahh/DevOps-Projects/Project 11.md

 * Checkout the newly created feature branch to your local machine and start building your code and directory structure

 * Create a directory and name it playbooks – it will be used to store all your playbook files

+* Create a directory and name it inventory – it will be used to keep your hosts organised

+* Within the playbooks folder, create the first playbook, and name it common.yml

+* Within the inventory folder, create an inventory file (.yml) for each environment (Development, Staging Testing and Production) dev, staging, uat, and prod respectively.